teiniker/teiniker-lectures-arduino/sensors-and-actuators/README.md

 The following examples are intended as **experiments in which the sensors and motors can be tried out**.

-* The circuits must be set up as specified and tested with the programs provided.
-In some cases, Arduino libraries must be installed (these are located in the lib folders of the examples).
+* The circuits must be set up as specified and tested with the programs provided in the repository.
+  In some cases, Arduino libraries must be installed (these are located in the `lib` folders of the examples).

 * If the circuit structure works together with the sketches, modifications and extensions can also be made.